-Two of our Trustees worked as volunteer medical doctors at Makeni Government Hospital between 2012 and 2013.
+... when two of our Trustees travelled to Sierra Leone to work as volunteer medical doctors for one year at Makeni Government Hospital.
 With support from Makeni Hospital Management Team, they helped to open a small clinical library.
 This was opened in response to the lack of access to reference materials available to hospital staff.

 Our evaluation data have shown that the libraries are well-used, highly valued by staff, and that the books and other resources are returned in good condition.
 Find our borrowing reports on the Downloads page.

 We have lots of exciting opportunities coming up, both to develop current libraries into Resource Centres and to plant new hospital libraries.

 We would love you to join us in this journey: see our Get Involved! pages, and contact us!